criteo/consul-templaterb/README.md

 especially for very large clusters and watching lots of services.

-For complicated rendering of templates and large Consul Clusters, it usually render faster with a more predictible way the template than the original consul-template.
+For complicated rendering of templates and large Consul Clusters, it usually renders faster with a more predictable way the template than the original consul-template.

 ## Differences with HashiCorp's consul-template